 Policy Area Indicator 8 Target Performance Minerals Applications for minerals development 0 approval for new minerals development unless exceptional circumstances are proven.

-Trigger: 1 new any one year. or e extended mineral site perm itted when exceptional circumstar ices are not shown in Reason: This wo Reason: This would have a major impact on the minerals strategy.
+Trigger: 1 new or extended mineral site permitted when exceptional circumstances are not shown in any one year.

+Reason: This would have a major impact on the minerals strategy.
 The trigger would not include borrow pits.

-Analysis: There have been no approvals from April 2014 to March 2015 for a new or extended mineral site.
+Analysis: There has been no approvals between April 2014 to March 2015 for a new or extended mineral site.

 Conclusion: There are no issues arising.